 The by-laws of the Corporation provide that the Board may consist of a minimum of one and a maximum of ten Directors, to be elected annually by the Shareholders.
-The Board currently consists of six Directors, and at the Meeting, Shareholders will be asked to re-elect these six Directors.
-Each Director is to hold office until the next annual meeting or until their successor is duly elected unless their office is earlier vacated in accordance with the by-laws of the Corporation.
+The Board currently consists of six Directors, and at the Meeting, Shareholders will be asked to elect six Directors.
+Each Director is to hold office until the next annual meeting or until their successor is duly elected unless their office is earlier vacated in accordance with the bylaws of the Corporation.